 Before assigning actions to users you need to perform the following steps in the order given:

 Use assignments to make actions available to your users.
-This allows you to replace a portion of your users’ logon scripts.
+This lets you replace a portion of your users’ logon scripts.

 This is your list of configured users and groups (see Users in Active Directory Objects).
 Double-click a user or group to populate the assignments menu.
 You can use Find to filter the list by name or ID against a text string.